Thenavigo/Redux_Learning/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(App);
 ```

-Tomorrow we finish with the Testing
+Tomorrow we finish with the Testing and we continue with TypeScript